-Postnatal Depression (PND) is what happens when you become depressed after having a baby.
+Postnatal Depression (PND) is the experience of becoming depressed after having a baby.
 There may be an obvious reason, but often there is none.
-It can be particularly distressing when you have looked forward to having your baby through the months of pregnancy.
+It can be particularly distressing to be depressed when you have looked forward to having your baby through the months of pregnancy.
 You may feel guilty for feeling like this, or even feel that you can’t cope with being a mother.
 It can last for weeks or several months.

 How common is Postnatal Depression?

 Around 1 in every 10 women has PND after having a baby.
-Without treatment it can last for months, or rarely years.
+Without treatment it can last for months, or sometimes years.

 When does PND happen?